compi-migui/tfg-doc/src/md/80_sustainability.md

 No hardware had to be acquired specifically to develop it: an existing personal computer was enough.

-The software used was developed specifically for it and relies exclusively on Free and Open Source libraries that are available free of charge, so there was no associated cost other than the author's own time.
+The software used was developed specifically for it and relies exclusively on free and open source libraries that are available free of charge, so there was no associated cost other than the author's own time.

 There are certainly administrative and personnel costs involved in the enrollment and supervision of a final degree thesis, shared between tuition payments and public funding.
 Quantifying those is outside the scope of this work, but note that they exist.